marklin2234/course_notes/cs350/CS350_notes.md

 }
 ```

 `pthread_cond_t` to signal threads to wake up and lock until condition is unlocked.
+Condition variables are of type `cond_t`.

 Always re-check condition on wake-up, since `cond_wait` does not reacquire the lock
 atomically with the wake up.
 Thus, another thread can come and acquire the lock